-The Fellowship Program is directed by Elena Reyes, PhD a licensed psychologist with over 30 years experience training both psychology trainees and medical students and residents in academic health centers.
-She is the Regional Director for FSUCOM in Southwest Florida and is responsible for the administration of the training program as well as providing direct teaching and supervision of Fellows.
-Under the direction of Dr. Reyes, there are two faculty who coordinate the training at each of the consortium sites - Giuilana McQuirt, Psy.D. coordinates training at the Healthcare Network clinics as well as provides clinical services and supervision.
-Natalie Rivera-Morales, Ph.D. serves as training coordinator at the Lee Health clinics and provides direct services and supervision.
-Under the supervision of the Progam Director, licensed psychologist faculty supevisors are located at all teaching clinics.
-Additionally, interprofessional faculty from the College of Medicine participate in the Didactics series complimenting with medical content and medical humanities perspectives and are available for consultation.
+The Fellowship Program is one of several training and research programs of FSU at the Isabel Collier Read Medical Campus.
+Elena Reyes, PhD is a licensed psychologist with over 35 years experience training both psychology trainees and medical students and residents in academic health centers.
+She is the Regional Director for FSUCOM in Southwest Florida and is responsible for the administration of all the training programs including oversite of faculty and affiliation agreements.
+She serves as the Program Director.
+Giuliana McQuirt, Psy.D serves as training coordinator at the Healthcare Network clinics.
+Dr. McQuirt is a licensed psychologist with expertise in integrated primary care and cross cultural care.
+Natalie Rivera-Morales,Ph.D. serves as the training coordinator for the Lee Health clinics, She is a licensed psychologist with experience in cross cultural integrated primary care.
+Under the supervision of the Program Director, licensed psychologist faculty supervisors are located at all teaching clinics.
+Additionally, interprofessional faculty from the College of Medicine participate in the Didactics series complimenting the medical content and medical humanities perspectives and are available for consultation.